KinkyBangkok/kinky-bangkok-site/README.md

 ## Production

-This runs on GitHub Pages.
-For it to update,  make sure the /docs folder is up to date.
-To update it simply run `npm run build`.
-Then commit it.
+This runs on Netlify.
+CI is already setup.
+For it to update, just commit to `main`.